Johnson County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 303 sqmi, of which 298 sqmi is land and 4.2 sqmi (1.4%) is water.

 Situated entirely within the Blue Ridge Mountains, Johnson County is relatively rugged and hilly.
 The county's boundary with Sullivan County to the northwest is defined as the ridgeline of Holston Mountain, while the Iron Mountains provide the county's boundary with Carter County to the southwest.
 Snake Mountain, at 5574 ft, is the county's highest point.

-Unlike most of Tennessee, part of northern Johnson County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee; Laurel Bloomery in particular is north of the Sun Belt.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.

 High elevation

 In terms of average elevation, Johnson County is one of the highest counties (if not the highest) in Tennessee.
 The county is home to the two highest communities in the state: Trade, at 3,133 ft, and Shady Valley, at 2,785 ft.
 Mountain City is the highest incorporated city in Tennessee, at 2,418 ft.
 The highest place in Johnson County is Snake Mountain's lower peak, (near the North Carolina state line), at 5,518 ft.
 The lowest point in the county is Watauga Lake, at an elevation of 1,959 ft.